1601-mma2013/Performance-Enhancer/README.md

 Bio

 Adam is a student at Multimedia University.
-He uses his computer to study and to complete his various assignments.
-He is interested in knowing the capabilities of his computer so that he can use it to its fullest potential.
+He uses his laptop to study and to complete his various assignments.
+He is financially unstable and is not able to afford a powerfull laptop for his media needs.
+But he has a laptop that is functioning at a capability lower then its acutual capability which makes him angry, he would like to use the full potention of the pc and performance he paid for.

 **1. Patterns in user and customer behaviours**